 To determine an accurate status of the property, it's our duty to first conduct a thorough inspection.
 We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the condition a reasonable buyer would expect them to be.
 The inspection often includes a sketch of the property, ensuring the square footage is correct and illustrating the layout of the property.
 Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the house.

-Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we gather information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
-This figure often sets the upper limit on what a property would sell for.
+This is where the appraiser gathers information on local construction costs, the cost of labor and other elements to determine how much it would cost to construct a property comparable to the one being appraised.
+This figure often sets the maximum on what a property would sell for.
 It's also the least used method.

 Analyzing Comparable Sales

 Appraisers are intimately familiar with the communities in which they appraise.
 They innately understand the value of certain features to the residents of that area.
 Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the subject in question.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.